breezy-team/breezy/doc/user_manual/split.rst

 ----------

 Split mode is quite a specialised mode.
 It is for people who are both the upstream author and maintainer of a package.
-It allows you to maintiain both in a single branch, but have a separation during the build, and not have to create the upstream tarball by hand.
+It allows you to maintain both in a single branch, but have a separation during the build, and not have to create the upstream tarball by hand.

+Some people like this way of working, but it does make it harder for someone else to take over maintenance of the package at a later date.

+This mode should not be used by those who are not the upstream author of a package, and who are not making the upstream tarball releases.

+This mode is a mixture of most of the other modes.
+You have the upstream code and the packaging in the same branch like `normal mode`_ and `native mode`_, but the only packaging changes can be in the ``debian/`` directory, like `merge mode`_.
+It also saves you having to manually create an upstream tarball, like `export-upstream mode`_.

 .. _normal mode: normal.html
+.. _native mode: native.html
+.. _merge mode: merge.html
 .. _export-upstream mode: export_upstream.html

-Some people like this way of working, but it does make it harder for someone else to take over maintainance of the package at a later date.

-This mode should not be used by those who are not the upstream author of a package, and who are not making the upstream tarball releases.

-This mode is a mixture of most of the other modes.
-You have the upstream code and the packaging in the same branch like normal mode and native mode, but the only packaging changes can be in the ``debian/`` directory, like merge mode.
-It also saves you having to manually create an upstream tarball, like export-upstream mode.

 Setting up the package
 ######################

-Before creating the package you it may be beneficial to set up a shared repository for the package.
+Before creating the package it may be beneficial to set up a shared repository for the package.
 Shared in this context means shared between your branches, rather than shared between users in a public location, the latter can be done later.
 To set up a repository then you should run (for a package